drosoCode/drosocode.github.io/content/about.md

 [Summer 2022: Spacefoot](https://spacefoot.com/)

-2 months fixed-term contract to replace a search engine by a custom implementation based on elastisearch (Backend and importer in Python/FastAPI/ElasticSearch/SQL, frontend in HTML/CSS/JavaScript/Svelte)
+2 months fixed-term contract to replace a search engine by a custom implementation based on elastisearch (Backend and importer in Python/FastAPI/ElasticSearch/SQL, frontend in HTML/CSS/JavaScript/Svelte), deployed to a linux server using ansible.

 [Spring 2021: Elcimaï](https://www.elcimai.com/technologies-et-services-numeriques/)

-3 months internship to create a continuous integration system and adapt the existing projects (.NET Core, .NET Framework, Ionic/JS/angular)
+3 months internship to create a continuous integration system, adapt the existing projects (.NET Core, .NET Framework, Ionic/JS/angular) and add code quality (sonar) and monitoring tools.
+Developed using docker and deployed on Windows Server.

 ## Eduction